ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 }
 ```

-Introducing a service as follows, with `subscribeOnStartUp` set to `true` in the service annotation, would result in
+Introducing a service as follows, with the value of the `subscribeOnStartUp` parameter set to `true` in the service annotation would result in
-a subscription request being sent to the `githubwebhook3:HUB`, for the specified topic.
+a subscription request being sent to the `githubwebhook3:HUB` for the specified topic.
 If successful, GitHub would send a
-`ping` request, that could be received by introducing an `onPing` resource.
+`ping` request that could be received by introducing an `onPing` resource.

 Additionally, the following sample code also accepts notifications when an issue is opened (`onIssuesOpened`) and
 when the repository is starred (`onWatch`).